yangmillstheory/mixin.a.lot/README.md

 #### Pre and post mixing routines

 Each mixin can specify pre and post mix routines.
+The context is the mixin, the argument is the target.

 This is a good place to run validation, finalization, or set default properties.